Kleinendorst/Raspberry-Pi-IaC/README.md

 It can be handy to reinstall the Pi.
 First shutdown the pi by running `sudo shutdown` from SSH.
 Next take out the memory card and follow all steps in [Raspberry Pi preperation](#raspberry-pi-preperation).
 For the next step remove the current *known_hosts* entry with: `ssh-keygen -R '192.168.50.27'` for all PCs that had SSH access to the Pi.

+### The external Kingston drive
+An external 1 TiB drive is installed.
+The drive isn't directly managed by Ansible although some files/folders might be written to from it.
+Use [this guide](https://raspberrytips.com/format-mount-usb-drive/) for setting up the proper filesystem.
+Notice that mounting the volume automatically via **/etc/fstab** is done automatically by Ansible.

 ### Debugging users other than the main user
 The **user** role included in this repository makes it possible to create new users which will also have a fully configured ZSH environment.
 They can't be accessed via SSH because no SSH keys are added for them and password logins are disabled.